-This change will likely have minimal or no effect on federal subsistence trapping harvest as it will restrict trapping on a tiny portion of USFS federal lands in Unit 7.
+This change will likely have minimal or no effect on federal subsistence trapping harvest as it will restrict trapping on a very small portion of USFS federal lands in Unit 7.
 Subsistence trappers will be required to set traps at least 100 yards from the specified locations mentioned in the regulation.
+The mandatory 100 yard setback may result in increased time and effort to set traps within these zones as trappers would be required to set traps 100 yards away from designated trails; that translates to 120 steps or a few minutes snow machine ride.

-Traps set by federal subsistence users that are 100 yards from specified roads and pullouts may result in
+Traps set by federal subsistence users that are 100 yards from specified trails may result in:

-- 1) reduced risk of traps being physically disturbed by other recreational users, - 2) possible increased harvest due to less disturbance (noise, scents, movements) by recreationist activities, given they are further from trails, and - 3) reduced potential trapping of non-target species like dogs, etc. which has been the biggest concern of supporters of this proposal.
+1) reduced risk of traps being physically disturbed by other recreational users,

+2) possible increased harvest due to less disturbance (noise, scents, movements) by recreationist activities, given they are further from trails, and

+3) reduced potential trapping of non-target species like dogs, etc.